Bhagirath07/BlogVision/cldaldrl8000209md90fmfxo0.md

 # #70 Machine Learning & Data Science Challenge 70

-# What is a Dropout in a Neural network?
+# What is a Dropout in a Neural Network?

 **Dropout refers to ignoring units during the training phase of a certain set of neurons which is chosen randomly.**